 Leaving a legacy

-How to leave a gift in your Will
+How to write a Will

 Valerie, like many of our supporters, grew up with horses – her father was a butcher and used a horse and cart before he bought a van.
 The horse lived out his final days in a field at the end of their garden.